“I am going to park at the TTC for Rope Drop at MK and then watch fireworks from the Hub tonight.”

-Can I get to MK from the TTC and then head to The Hub to rope drop?
-For Disney aficionados, this question makes complete sense.
+For Disney aficionados, this statement makes complete sense.
 But, for others who aren’t entirely sure how Walt Disney World operates, you may find yourself seriously confused.

 There’s a lot to remember when visiting WDW, including specific terms.
 If you’re not an avid visitor to the most magical place on earth, then there are a few Disney acronyms, abbreviations, and other lingo you should know.

 The following are just a sampling of the words and phrases you should add to your Disney vocabulary.